Robert J. Butler Award for Leadership

 John J. Hurley Award for Outstanding Senior Honors Student

 Awarded to the All-College Honors student graduating in the spring semester who best exemplifies the Jesuit values of academic excellence, leadership, and the promotion of justice.
-The award is named for the Canisius College president who was an outstanding All-College Honors student (Class of 1978) at Canisius and, since then, has exemplified the spirit of magis as a community leader, generous benefactor, and a tireless advocate of social justice.
+The award is named for the Canisius University president who was an outstanding All-College Honors student (Class of 1978) at Canisius and, since then, has exemplified the spirit of magis as a community leader, generous benefactor, and a tireless advocate of social justice.
 In years when there is a deserving candidate, the Hurley award winner will receive $500 and a plaque.

 2019 Recipients: Lauren Reno and Cameron Rosenecker